socnetv/app/docs/roadmaps/roadmap_ws6_testing_ci_regression.md

   mismatch and confirmed the app's output, not the first hand-derivation, was correct.
 The lesson:
   "independently verified" means the verification method must itself be checked, not just run once and trusted because it produced *a* number.
+- **Prefer cross-checking against established outside scripting tools over hand derivation when the case is tractable that way** — a standalone script re-implementing an algorithm from its published definition remains the fallback for cases those tools don't cover natively (schema details specific to this app, e.g. `links_sna` vs `ties_graph` counts) or where using one would be disproportionate.
+This matters for one non-obvious reason found live during the `clustering` work (2026-09-23): a metric can have more than one legitimate published definition — SocNetV's directed local clustering coefficient (union of in/out neighbourhood, ordered-pair denominator) and a well-known outside library's default directed clustering coefficient (Fagiolo 2007, geometric-triangle based) are **both correct, but different metrics**, and comparing against the wrong one produces a false mismatch.
+When an outside-tool cross-check disagrees, check whether the two sides are actually computing the same defined quantity before concluding either is wrong — read SocNetV's own doc comment for the formula it claims to implement, then independently reimplement *that specific formula* (not the outside tool's default) as the real check.
 - Where a baseline is found to be wrong, follow the same discipline used for the `powerIteration` fix and #283/#286: confirm the fix is unambiguously correct, understand exactly what changes and why, get explicit sign-off before touching previously-"passing" baselines, then re-dump with a